-Prince documents unsealed: Opioid prescriptions written in manager's name
+Prince documents unsealed: No meds in singer's home were prescribed to him

 The specialist, Dr. Howard Kornfeld, couldn't get there immediately so he sent his son, Andrew Kornfeld, on an overnight flight to Minnesota.
 The goal was for the younger Kornfeld to help evaluate Prince's health and encourage him to enter treatment for pain management and potential addiction issues, attorney William Mauzy told reporters.

 But by the time Andrew Kornfeld arrived at the singer's Paisley Park complex on the morning of April 21, it was too late.
-He and two Prince representatives found the 57-year-old entertainer unresponsive in an elevator.
+He and five others were searching for Prince when Kornfeld said he heard a scream.
+He ran down the hall and found the 57-year-old entertainer unresponsive in an elevator.
 Andrew Kornfeld was the person who called 911, Mauzy said.

+Prince's body was later cremated.
+Although the medical examiner's office released the cause of death, the full toxicology report was not -- and will not be -- released.